 Quinceanera Information

-If you are planning a Quinceanera the requirements are:
+If you are planning a Quinceañera, the requirements are:

-• the young lady be registered in Religious Ed and must have attended classes the year prior.
+• The young lady must be registered in Religious Ed and must have attended classes the year prior.

-• Must attend class with Maria Cornejo with explanation of what the Quinceanera celebration is about
+• Must attend class with Maria Cornejo with an explanation of what the Quinceañera celebration is about

-Please contact the office to register 719-544-1886.
+Don't hesitate to contact the Parish Office to register at 719-544-1886.

 Latest News